Last Updated: October 17, 2025

 Washington Nationals

 The 2019 season was another historic one for Scherzer, as he recorded his 2,500th career strikeout and was named to his seventh consecutive All-Star Game.
-Moreover, the Nationals beat the Milwaukee Brewers in the NL Wild Card Game, advancing to the NLDS where they emerged victorious over the Dodgers.
-In the subsequent NLCS, Scherzer and the Nationals took down the St. Louis Cardinals, and advanced to the World Series against the Houston Astros.
+Moreover, the Nationals beat the Milwaukee Brewers in the NL Wild Card Game, advancing to the NLDS, where they emerged victorious over the Dodgers.
+In the subsequent NLCS, Max and the Nationals took down the St. Louis Cardinals and advanced to the World Series against the Houston Astros.
 With the Series tied 3-3, Scherzer started the decisive Game 7, giving up two runs over five innings.
 Eventually, the Nationals came back to win the World Series, their first in franchise history.

 Los Angeles Dodgers and New York Mets

-In December of 2021, Scherzer signed a three-year, $130 million contract with the New York Mets.
+In December 2021, Scherzer signed a three-year, $130 million contract with the New York Mets.
 The average annual value of the contract, $43.3 million, is the largest in MLB history.

 Personal Life